-The Professional Development Unit has entered into a partnership with ASC Training & Development to offer the nationally recognised training program, Diploma of Project Management, for Flinders University professional staff.
-Facilitated by Rob Weedon, the program will run for twelve months from June 2016 to May 2017, and is championed by Stuart Mossman, Interim Vice-President (Corporate Services).
+The Professional Development Unit was run during 2016-2017 through a partnership with ASC Training & Development to offer the nationally recognised training program, Diploma of Project Management, for Flinders University professional staff.
+Facilitated by Rob Weedon, the program ran for twelve months from June 2016 to May 2017, and was championed by Stuart Mossman, Director Projects, Corporate Services.

-The Diploma of Project Management is a professional development program designed for staff who are currently involved in managing projects.
+The Diploma of Project Management was a professional development program designed for staff who were involved in managing projects.

-Based on these successful outcomes, the Professional Development Unit will offer a 12 month program in the Diploma of Project Management for professional staff at HEO6 and above levels.
-The program will:
+Based on these successful outcomes, the Professional Development Unit offered a 12 month program in the Diploma of Project Management for professional staff at HEO6 and above levels.
+The program was designed to:

 - Provide existing project management staff with a nationally recognised qualification;